 Imports: First containers off the vessel with a Port Police escort, when necessary, directly to the interchange gate.

-Exports: Will be escorted, when necessary, by Port Police directly from interchange gate to vessel, and will be the last to load.
+Exports: Will be escorted, when necessary, by Port Police directly from interchange gate to vessel, or other terminal location deemed by the Authority, and will be the last to load the vessel.